krouser/C-learning/README.md

 #######

-My current study books are this great books titled
+My current study books are these great books titled
 1. Learning C++ by by Michael Haephrati and Ruth Haephrati
 2. Learn C++ by Example
 3. Object-Oriented Software Design in C++